Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Proposed vision

 \subsubsection{Software and simulators}

-When hardware equipment is not available or if does not correspond to the requirements of the testbed as depicted, software simulation alternatives may be considered.
+When hardware equipment is not available or if it does not correspond to the requirements of the testbed as depicted, software simulation alternatives may be considered.

-While solutions such as \ac{autosar} simulate and model the automotive Ethernet, it lacks \ac{tsn} support for such modelation~\cite{ASHJAEI2021102137}.
-To simulate the network, both in its wired and wireless components, one can use use case agnostic solutions such as OMNET\footnote{Available at \myurl{http://omnetpp.org/}.}, that with INET\footnote{Available at \myurl{https://inet.omnetpp.org/}.} and with CoRE4INET\footnote{Albeit with notable limitations, such as no simulation of frame preemption or clock synchronization protocols, with TSimNet model being an alternative for both frame preemption and replication and elimination~\cite{ASHJAEI2021102137}. } or NeSTiNg\footnote{Available at \myurl{https://omnetpp.org/download-items/NeSTiNg.html}.
-Most logic related to NeSTiNg is now integrated within INET.} can be used to simulate networks with \ac{ttethernet} and \ac{tsn} protocols \cite{2023-TSN-16}.
+While solutions such as \ac{autosar} simulate and model the automotive Ethernet, they lack \ac{tsn} support for such modelation~\cite{ASHJAEI2021102137}.
+To simulate the network, both in its wired and wireless components, one can use use case agnostic solutions such as OMNET\footnote{At \myhref{http://omnetpp.org/}{omnetpp.org}.}, that with INET\footnote{Available at \myhref{https://inet.omnetpp.org/}{inet.omnetpp.org}.} and with CoRE4INET\footnote{Albeit with notable limitations, such as no simulation of frame preemption or clock synchronization protocols, with TSimNet model being an alternative for both frame preemption and replication and elimination~\cite{ASHJAEI2021102137}. } or NeSTiNg\footnote{Most logic related to NeSTiNg is now integrated within INET.} can be used to simulate networks with \ac{ttethernet} and \ac{tsn} protocols \cite{2023-TSN-16}.

-OMNET can also be extended with SUMO\footnote{Available at \myurl{https://eclipse.dev/sumo/}.} through frameworks such as Veins\footnote{Available at \myurl{https://veins.car2x.org/}.}, an open source framework for running vehicular network simulations~\cite{2023_Simulation_15}.
-It can also be extended for service-oriented communication, through the SOA4CoRE\footnote{Service-Oriented Architecture for Communication over Realtime Ethernet, available at \myurl{https://github.com/CoRE-RG/SOA4CoRE}.} initiative.
-Mininet, a popular alternative to create virtual networks with complex typologies and greatly used in evaluation for \ac{sdn} contexts, can also be extended to considered wireless communications through the Mininet-WiFi\footnote{Available at\myurl{https://mininet-wifi.github.io/}.} initiative and can therefore also be an alternative situation.
+OMNET can also be extended with SUMO\footnote{Available at \myhref{https://eclipse.dev/sumo/}{eclipse.dev/sumo}.} through frameworks such as Veins\footnote{At \myhref{https://veins.car2x.org/}{veins.car2x.org}.}, an open source framework for running vehicular network simulations~\cite{2023_Simulation_15}.
+It can also be extended for service-oriented communication, through the SOA4CoRE\footnote{Service-Oriented Architecture for Communication over Realtime Ethernet, at \myhref{https://github.com/CoRE-RG/SOA4CoRE}{github.com/CoRE-RG/SOA4CoRE}.} initiative.
+Mininet, a popular alternative to create virtual networks with complex typologies and greatly used in evaluation for \ac{sdn} contexts, can also be extended to consider wireless communications through the Mininet-WiFi\footnote{At \myhref{https://mininet-wifi.github.io/}{mininet-wifi.github.io}.} initiative and can therefore also be an alternative situation.

 Matlab, within its Vehicle Network Toolbox, also allows the modeling of vehicle networks.
 Middleware layers, such as \ac{dds} can be integrated within MATLAB and Simulink tools as a block-set~\cite{Takrouni2017}